-Figure 11 shows that no aquatic CBAs were identified within or adjacent to the study area by the WCBSP (Pence 2017).
+Figure 10 shows that no aquatic CBAs were identified within or adjacent to the study area by the WCBSP (Pence 2017).
 The Bosfontein River and associated riparian area are identified as ESA2 and Terrestrial CBA1.
 The majority of the development area is described as terrestrial ESA1.
-The closest aquatic CBA to the site is to the east and forms part of the floodplain wetland of the Bietou River.
-There are inaccuracies with this data as the wetland habitat adjacent to the study site has not been accurately identified as aquatic instead of terrestrial.
+There are inaccuracies with this data since the wetland habitat adjacent to the study site has been identified as terrestrial instead of aquatic CBA.
 This proves the importance of ground truthing the WCBSP data.
+The closest aquatic CBA to the site is to the east and forms part of the floodplain wetland of the Bitou River.

-Figure 11: The site in relation to Western Cape Spatial Biodiversity Plan (Pence 2017)
+Figure 10: The site in relation to Western Cape Spatial Biodiversity Plan (Pence 2017)